-The wave of the enthusiasm of the last harvest, is drastically torn to pieces by the autumn rains that arrive intense on the new green manure.
-What a shame.
-Moreover, that’s the first and last rain of the season.
-Winter arrives stiff and serious, after 4 years of mild temperatures and fine shirts, at last.
-We are enthusiastic about the next season.
-Finally men and vineyards enjoy a well-earned rest.
-Pruning begins late, with the morning frost.
-The vineyard is clean, refreshed by the cold, ready.
-March announces a sunny spring and temperatures rise immediately.
-The sun is high in the sky, and it does not rain.
-It shines until Easter when, suddenly, on the night between April 19th and 20th, an announced frost arrives, burning all of the vines facing north-east and compromises seriously our Vermentino, Trebbiano and Syrah.
-But, above all, it takes away all our winter enthusiasm.
-After the frost, a couple of deadlock weeks later, the sun comes back, with temperatures near and above 30 degrees that do not backs down until August.
+The wave of enthusiasm of the harvest that has just ended is soon cut short by the autumn rains that arrive intensely on the freshly sown green manure.
+Too bad, however, they will be the first and last of the season.
+Winter arrives stiff and serious, finally after 4 years of mild temperatures and thin shirts.
+We are all excited for the coming season, men and vineyards are finally enjoying a well-deserved rest.
+Pruning begins in the morning frost, late as always.
+The vineyard is clean, refreshed from the cold, ready.
+March heralds a sunny spring and temperatures soar immediately.
+The sun is shining, and it’s not raining.
+This continues until Easter when suddenly, in the nights between 19 and 20 April, the frost arrives, which burns all the vineyards in the north-east without respect and compromises our Vermentino, Trebbiano and Syrah.
+But above all it takes away all the enthusiasm painstakingly accumulated in winter.
+Once the frost has passed, after two weeks of impasse, the sun is back, with temperatures near and above 30° degrees that won’t let us go until August.
 The crazy vineyards no longer know what season they are in.
-They grow, they stop, they live without logic or direction.
-The water slowly disappears: from the morning leaves, from the rivulets, from the ponds, from the roots.
-It is not raining at all.
-In 6 months, from January to August, there are just 26mm.
-The clay soils seem to suffer more than the others and the branches are struggling to reach the second line.
-The grapes are sparse, with small fruits.
-On the contrary, the looser silts, seems to give support to an abundant production and luxuriant vegetation, thanks to the sea winds blowing undeterred, mitigating the temperatures that are sweltering elsewhere bot not at Pieve de’ Pitti, where rarely exceed 20°C in the night.
-However, the drought persist until the end of September and we’re forced to cut grapes preventing drying and hard stress for the vines to ripen the remaining fruits.
-At the end, we lost 70% of our production.
-It doesn’t matter how great and tasty is the wine, at the end.
-We, men vines and grapes just survived.
+They grow, stop, restart without a logic or a direction.
+The water slowly disappears: from the leaves in the morning, from the streams, from the ponds, from the roots.
+It is not raining.
+In 6 months from January to August there are 26mm.
+Clayey soils seem to suffer the most and the vineyards struggle to reach the second thread.
+The bunches are sparse, the fruits small.
+On the contrary, the looser silty soils, in June, seem to give us abundant production and luxuriant vegetation, thanks to the rock winds that blow undaunted, mitigating the scorching temperatures elsewhere than in Pieve de’ Pitti, at night, they rarely exceed 20°.
+In the end, the grapes grown on the clay will survive, and we will be forced to heavily thin out all the vineyards on the sands and silts, to limit the stress of the plants and try to counteract withering.
+It doesn’t matter if, in the end, the result is of great quality.
+We, men, vines and bunches, have simply survived.